kaiquewdev/Katana/readme.md

-` Katana` is MVC/HMVC object-oriented web application development framework for any [Node.js](http://nodejs.org) samurai.<br>
+Katana is MVC/HMVC object-oriented web application development framework for any [Node.js](http://nodejs.org) samurai.<br>
-With `Katana`, you can easy and fast develop from small sites to large high performance applications.
+With Katana, you can easy and fast develop from small sites to large high performance applications.

 ## Installation